RubinaWeinzettl/online-reservation-overview/README.md

 The project is developed **incrementally**.
 The full feature set is delivered across multiple releases.

+---

 ### Release 1 – MVP (intentionally reduced)

 **Auth**
 - login with username / password
 - no customer self-registration
 - focus on technical fundamentals (JWT, roles, access)

 **Backend / API**
 - creation of a business entity
 - maintenance of a simple schedule (free / occupied time slots)
 - creation of customers by the business
 - appointment booking within available slots
 - no complex business rules

 **Frontend**
 - very simple HTML-based UI
 - focus on functionality rather than UI design

+---

 The goal of this release is a **stable end-to-end flow**, not a fully featured product.

+---

-### Planned future releases (outlook)
+## Planned future releases (outlook)

-- migration of the frontend to **React**
+- migration of the frontend to **Angular (TypeScript)**
 - customer self-registration
-- login via **OAuth** (external identity providers)
+- login via **OAuth / OIDC**
 - extension of booking and role models
 - improved validation and business logic
-- expanded CI/CD setup
+- integration of **Jenkins CI pipelines**
-- Kubernetes deployment
+- Kubernetes deployment with Helm

 ---